 3. Lay the Underlayment

 Once the subfloor is prepped and the wood has been acclimated, it is time to lay down the underlayment.
 This is a thin layer of material that provides a layer of cushioning between the wood and the subfloor.
 It also helps to absorb any moisture in order to prevent any damage to the hardwood flooring.
-Understanding the role of underlayment is an important step in learning how is hardwood floor installed.

 4. Plan the Layout

 The next step in installing hardwood floors is to plan the layout of the flooring.
 This involves deciding where each board will be placed, as well as determining if any special patterns or designs should be incorporated into the installation.
 This step is crucial in order to ensure that all pieces fit together perfectly and that there are no gaps or uneven areas.
 Be sure to measure twice and cut once when planning the layout.
-This meticulous planning is a key aspect of understanding how is hardwood floor installed.

 5. Install the First Row